hosseinmoein/Tiger/README.md

 # Matrix
 This is a math and arithmetic matrix library.
 It has stood many years of performing in mission critical production for financial systems.
 It has been optimized for correctness and performance.
-Most of the math routines are straight translation from Fortran.
+Most of the math routines are C++ optimized translation from Fortran.
 Arithmetic operators are implemented using expression template techniques.<BR>
 This is a header-only library

 ```CPP